 Birthday Chocolate Eclairs

-Birthday Chocolate Eclairs are classic chocolate eclairs filled with luscious pastry cream, topped with chocolate ganache and funfetti sprinkles.
-Forget the cake and celebrate eclair-style!
+Birthday Chocolate Eclairs are classic chocolate eclairs filled with luscious pastry cream and topped with chocolate ganache!

 First, you whisk together the egg yolks and sugar until combined.
 Add the flour, and whisk it again until incorporated.